zama-ai/fhevm-go/README.md

 </p>
 <hr/>

-**fhevm-go** is an open-source library used to easily integrate the [fhEVM](https://docs.zama.ai/fhevm) into an EVM-compatible blockchain.
+**fhEVM-go** is an open-source library used to easily integrate the [fhEVM](https://docs.zama.ai/fhevm) into an EVM-compatible blockchain.

 ## Main features

-fhevm-go gives your EVM the ability to compute on encrypted data using fully homomorphic encryption by:
+fhEVM-go gives your EVM the ability to compute on encrypted data using fully homomorphic encryption by:
 - a collection of operations on encrypted data via precompiled contracts
 - various additional EVM components that support encrypted computation